department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### Can I get VA dental care benefits for some or all of my dental care?

 This depends on a number of factors, like your military service history and your current health and living situation.
+See the section below for more information.

+<div markdown="0"><br></div>

+### What dental care benefits do I qualify for?

 Click on the statement or statements below that describe you best to find out the dental benefits you may qualify for:

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">